wxWidgets/wxWidgets/docs/readme.txt

 improvements and even more bug fixes to list them all, but here is the maximally condensed summary:

-- Build system improvements: support for new compilers (MSVS 2017, g++ 8) and OS versions as well as an entirely new CMake build system.
+- Build system improvements: support for new compilers (up to MSVS 2019, g++ 9) with an even simpler way of using wxWidgets from MSVS, with wxwidgets.props file, and OS versions as well as an entirely new CMake build system.
+- Support for native dark mode under macOS 10.14 Mojave and later.
 - New features: support for mouse gesture events (GSoC 2017 project);
-  fractional pen widths in wxGraphicsContext; arbitrary label windows in wxStaticBox; markup in wxDataViewCtrl items text; better support for high DPI monitors; support for ZIP 64 files; much improved accessibility support under MSW.
+  fractional pen widths in wxGraphicsContext; arbitrary label windows in wxStaticBox; markup in wxDataViewCtrl items text; better support for high DPI monitors; support for ZIP 64 files; much improved accessibility support under MSW; Support for non-integer font sizes and arbitrary font weights; LZMA compression support (using liblzma)/
 - New classes: wxActivityIndicator, wxAddRemoveCtrl, wxAppProgressIndicator, wxNativeWindow, wxPowerResourceBlocker, wxSecretStore.